-Creating Places of Emotional Safety
+Creating Emotional Safety

 At times, when our life is difficult, we can seek a place of emotional safety.
 When we find it, such a place can be comforting and can allow us to collect ourselves.
 However, there are times when we need a place of emotional safety but we can't find one.
 What can we do then?